What to expect - children

 Hospital

-On this visit you will meet several team members, including
+On this visit you will meet different team members, including

-in Audiology and a Teacher of the Deaf or Speech and Language
+Audiological Scientists, a Teacher of the Deaf and a Speech and

-Therapist.
-We take a medical history and talk to you about cochlear
+Language Therapist.
+We take a medical history and talk to you about

-implants.
-We carry out hearing tests to see if your child is likely
+cochlear implants.
+We carry out hearing tests to see if your child

-to do better with hearing aids or with a cochlear implant.
+is likely to do better with hearing aids or with a cochlear

 Full assessment

-The full assessment takes several weeks.
+The full assessment can take several weeks.
 It includes:

-- CT/MRI scans to assess the state of the cochlea, and whether
+- CT/MRI scans to look at the cochlea and auditory nerve.

-- Counselling and information visit at home with WEHIP Teacher of
+- An information visit with a WEHIP Teacher of the Deaf.

-- Assessments at home/school by WEHIP Teacher of the Deaf and
+- An initial assessment by a WEHIP Teacher of the Deaf and Speech

-Speech and Language Therapist.
-This will involve liaison with local
+will involve liaison with local services, functional hearing

-feelings and expectations relating to the implant.
-Your child's
+talk through your feelings and expectations relating to the

 Decision clinic